hgducharme/meatball/README.md

 It can be difficult to know where to start debugging the move generation when a test case fails because the number of calculated nodes don't match up with the expected number of nodes.
 To achieve a more specific error output we can do a [perft divide](https://www.chessprogramming.org/Perft#Divide).
 For each top level move, the perft divide function will show the number of child nodes.
 So in order to debug move generation in a practical way, the following steps are recommended:

-1. Go to your stockfish repo and make sure the executable has been built
+1. Go to your stockfish repo and make sure the executable has been built.
-2. Start the executable `./stockfish`
+2. Start the executable `./stockfish`.
-3. Run the perft command `go perft [depth]`
+3. Run the perft command `go perft [depth]`.
 You should see the number of nodes that fall under each top level move.
 You can recurse down the tree to get more and more precise results.
+4. In `test_movegenerator.cpp`, make sure the `showDivideOutput` argument in the `perft()` calls are set to `true`.
+This will print the divide output to the console.
+5. Compare the results.